MyFitnessPal vs NutraSafe — cost, free plan, and how each compares

 For the largest possible food database with broad device integrations and community features: MyFitnessPal has spent over a decade building that.
 If straightforward calorie counting against a deep global database is what you want, it's a recognisable choice — and Premium gives you an annual option if you'd rather pay once a year.

 For nutrition that goes beyond calories: NutraSafe also tracks vitamins and minerals against UK NRVs, scans products for additives and E-numbers, surfaces allergen warnings on every scan, and logs food reactions.
-NutraSafe Pro is £3.99/month on iOS, monthly only, no ads.
+NutraSafe Pro is £3.99/month on iOS, £3.99/month or £34.99/year, no ads.

 You can try both.
 Both apps have a free option, so the easiest way to decide is to download them and see which fits your routine.
 Some people end up using both alongside each other.